DevSecOps-AppSec/py-sqli/README.md

 - **Login Functionality**: Users can log in using predefined credentials stored in a local SQLite database.
 - **Admin-Only Search Functionality**: The admin user can search for users by their ID.
 However, due to improper access controls, all logged-in users can access this page through forced browsing.
-- **SQL Injection Vulnerability**: The search field is vulnerable to SQL Injection, allowing attackers to extract all user data.
+- **SQL Injection Vulnerability**: The login and search fields are vulnerable to SQL Injection, allowing attackers to extract all user data.

 ## Vulnerabilities Demonstrated

 - **Error-Based SQL Injection**: The search functionality is intentionally left vulnerable, allowing attackers to manipulate the SQL query and retrieve sensitive data.
+- **Login Bypass via SQL Injection**: The login page can be exploited to bypass authentication and gain unauthorized access.
 - **Forced Browsing**: Non-admin users can access restricted admin pages by directly navigating to the URL, demonstrating the consequences of improper access control.

 ## Prerequisites